Our Leadership Team

 Born and raised in Wisconsin’s Northwoods, Jared’s first outdoor experience came at a couple months old when his parents sat him in a half-drilled ice fishing hole so they could chase tip-ups while ice fishing.
 When in elementary school, he helped his parents build a trout hatchery to help with rewilding efforts with the WI DNR, following the footsteps of his grandfather and great grandfather, who built the state’s first successful muskie hatchery, several decades earlier.
 Wild game and an intimate connection to habitat stewardship were pillars of his upbringing.

-When not working with our business members to help wildlife, Jared can be found with his family, their griffon, and chickens, likely working the land or preparing food and beverages harvested from it.
+When not working with our members to help wildlife, Jared can be found with his family and their griffon — likely working the land or preparing food and beverages harvested from their garden and Montana’s wild places.